In This Article Expand or collapse the "in this article" section African American Deathways

 • Turner, Christine, dir.
 Homegoings.
 Produced by Peralta Pictures Inc., American Documentary POV and the Diverse Voices Project, and Independent Television Service.
 San Francisco: Independent Television Service, 2013.

 This documentary follows Harlem, New York, funeral director Isiah Owens, of Owens Funeral Homes, as he moves through the process of burial preparation.
-Owens gives a rich oral history of African American funeral homes, documenting differences between North and South, and explaining changes in death culture through the 20th century.
+Owens gives a rich oral history of African American funeral homes, documenting differences between North and South, and explaining changes in death culture through the twentieth century.

 back to top